About LPI

 The Program

-The LeadershipPlenty Institute of Waco (LPI) is a civic leadership development program offered to residents of Central Texas through a partnership between Waco Foundation and Baylor University.
+The LeadershipPlenty Institute of Waco (LPI) is a civic leadership development program offered to residents of Central Texas through Waco Foundation.
 The program is held in-person in a classroom discussion format, and takes participants through ten modules of learning for a total of 40 hours of instruction.

 LPI blends traditional leadership development teachings with hands-on civic engagement training, preparing participants to lead with excellence in all areas of their lives.
 Designed to build and enhance leadership skills for effective community and organizational work, the program is for individuals who may not see themselves as leaders as well as those who already hold leadership positions.